haobinnn/veemah-pay/README.md

-# RGBC Banking — Team Setup
+# Veemah Pay — Team Setup

 This repo includes a one-command local PostgreSQL setup and a Next.js app.
 New teammates can get running in minutes with Docker.